Yorivel/Dynamic-Wardrobe/docs/README.md

+---
+description: Automatic outfit swapping for Cyberpunk 2077 — powered by Equipment-EX
+---

 # Dynamic Wardrobe

-**Automatic, context-driven outfit swapping for Cyberpunk 2077 — powered by [Equipment-EX](https://www.nexusmods.com/cyberpunk2077/mods/6945).**

 Name your outfits with simple keywords.
 The mod handles the rest.

----

 ## Getting Started